 VRPSolver extension includes an implementation of the pricing functor which allows the user to define the subproblems as resource constrained shortest path problems in graphs.
 The functor implements the bucket-graph based labeling algorithm from paper [16] for solving the pricing problem, as well as the corresponding bucket arc elimination procedure (i.e. reduced cost fixing procedure), and the elementary route enumeration procedure [1].
 VRPSolver extension also implements cut separation functors for rounded capacity cuts [7] and limited memory rank-1 packing cuts [9], as well as packing set based Ryan-and-Foster branching, and branching over accumulated resource consumption [10].
 We strongly advise to read paper [12] before using VRPSolver extension.
 Please, cite this paper if your are using the VRPSolver extension.
-For the moment, the extension can be obtained in the compiled form by request from the corresponding author.
+For the moment, the extension is not open-source, and it is distributed only in the compiled form.